‘The Challenge’ Star Wes Bergmann Discusses Dee Ngyuen’s Firing, Says She’s In A ‘Mental Health Lodge’

 Wes Bergmann has responded to MTV’s decision to cut ties with Dee Ngyuen regarding her insensitive comments about the Black Lives Matter movement this week.
-Wes and Dee met on Season 33 of The Challenge when the two were paired together for War of the Worlds.
+Wes and Dee met on Season 33 of The Challenge when they were paired together for War of the Worlds.
 They shared the screen again for War of the Worlds 2 and again reunited on this season of Total Madness.
 The duo instantly clicked and Wes taught Dee all his tips and tricks for surviving on The Challenge.
 Dee continued to be Wes’s protegé throughout her tenure on the show and was currently living with the Challenge champion in Kansas City, Missouri during Quarantine.
 The two were even filming a Patreon show together with other former and current Challenge cast members.

 Once Dee’s comments made light, Wes announced online he would be kicking her out of his home immediately and would not tolerate insensitivity about BLM.
 Shortly after he shared that news with his followers, MTV publicly fired Dee, and now Wes has spoken out on Twitter about what happened in the 24 hours since he decided to remove her from his home.
 The statement is quite lengthy and explained why she wasn’t immediately kicked out, something fans judged him for.